 We evaluate the Strategy on the basis of its ability to meet the carbon and ESG objectives while maintaining low levels of active risk relative to the underlying portfolio.
-These results are summarised in the table below, using the MSCI World Index as our starting point, for the testing period of 31 August 2009 to 30 June 2020.
-Throughout this paper, results refer to a backtested simulation of the described strategy over the testing period.
+These results are summarised in the table below, using the MSCI ACWI Index as our starting point, using modelled data as at 31 October 2021.